csharp-delegados

 Console.WriteLine("Result of the addition: " + result);

-In general, this is the form you will normally use, rather than defining the delegate explicitly.
-Especially if it is a temporary use, which is not worth defining traditionally.
+In general, this form is what you will normally use, as opposed to defining the delegate explicitly.
+Especially if it’s a temporary use, not worth defining in the traditional way.

 Multicast Delegates

 A Multicast delegate is a delegate that can have more than one method in its invocation.
-In fact, all C# delegates are Multicast.
+In reality, all C# delegates are Multicast.